 Addressing Difficulties When They Arise

-A majority of the behavioral difficulties arise during routine activities at home, such as play time, bed time, meal time, waking up, going to sleep, bathing, and dressing.
+Many behavioral difficulties arise during routine activities at home, such as play time, bed time, meal time, waking up, going to sleep, bathing, and dressing.
 When a therapist is providing treatment at your home, they will be better able to address such behavioral issues, as they will be dealing with them while they are happening.
 It can be convenient for both the child and therapist to learn and teach new behaviors while correcting the existing ones.

 Familiar Environment

-Children with autism often feel intimidated or overwhelmed by the clinical setting, and are unable to fully benefit from the therapy.
+Children with autism can feel intimidated or overwhelmed by the clinical setting.
+A child may display different positive or negative behaviors when out of familiar environments.
 With in-home ABA therapy, the therapist is able to observe the natural behaviors because the child is in an environment they are familiar with and can easily carry on with their routine once they become comfortable around the therapist.
 With the child showing their true self, the therapist gets a full picture and is able to better devise an intervention plan that targets the areas where the child needs most improvement.

 Convenience